 Complete the Application Form and collate your supporting documentation and send to the address above.
-Your application will be assessed by the Head of Teaching and Learning within two weeks of receipt and you will be notified in writing of the outcome of the application.
+Your application will be assessed by the Head of Teaching and Learning within two weeks of receipt, and you will be notified in writing of the outcome of the application.
 Reasoning is provided where credit is not granted.

-Your Academic Transcript will show the credit that has been awarded to date during your studies.
+Your Academic Transcript received at the end of the Trimester will show the credit that has been awarded to date during your studies.